-Gates are opened after 3:00 pm.
 Requesting students 5-10 minutes before dismissal is strongly discouraged.
-If students are picked up prior to regular dismissal, they must be signed out in the office.
+If students are picked up early, they must be signed out in the office.
 The parent must sign in as a guest and pick-up the child at their classroom.
-Students of all ages must be picked up for dismissal by a parent, unless participating in any after-school activities.

 All arrangements for transportation should be made prior to the student coming to school.
 It is extremely difficult to give a last minute message to a child about a change of plans.
 Messages must be communicated to the office no later than 2:15pm in order to give sufficient time for the message to be relayed to the child.
-In an emergency, we will always do what is reasonably possible, for a child to receive a message.
+In an emergency, we will always do what is reasonably possible for a child to receive a message.